Jeffocube/ForumCrawler/README.md

 ```
 -------------
 # Module file
 Module file are made in JSON format in order to tell crawler about rules and which content data should be creawled in each site.
 It consisted of 3 parts, http_rules, elements and new_jobs.
 Module file uses Xpath to get specific elements in from html format and use regular expression for extrating certain value.
+Here is an example of [wildersecurity_thread module](https://github.com/JakapunTachaiya/ForumCrawler/blob/master/centipede/models.py) file

 ##### 1) http_rules - specify POST/GET html page & stop condition.
 ```json